axibase/atsd/rule-engine/functions-collection.md

 Returns a copy of the input map `m` without the keys specified in collection `c`.

-The keys in collection `c` may contain wildcards ? and * to remove multiple matching keys from the map.
+The keys in collection `c` can contain wildcards ? and * to remove multiple matching keys from the map.

 Examples: